 If you study a science topic, learn about who discovered that.
 Studying scientists is history work as well.

 Don’t be afraid to dive deep and broadly into a topic.
 Homeschool unit studies are fantastic for all sorts of learning opportunities.
 You can use online resources, books, and real-life experiences as homeschoolers!

 The Reasons You Might Want to Use Homeschool Unit Studies

-Using unit studies in your homeschool is a marvelous idea, especially when you feel like you’ve hit a brick wall in your and need to switch things up to keep it interesting.
+Using thematic units in your homeschool is a marvelous idea, especially when you feel like you’ve hit a brick wall in your homeschooling and need to switch things up to keep it interesting in you school year.

 A few other reasons why homeschool unit studies rock are: